Support William Gropp for IEEE Computer

 In my service with the Computer Society, both as general chair of the

-largest conference and as a member of the board of governors, I have
+largest conference, as a member of the board of governors, and for the

 seen both the potential and the missed opportunities.